rosbitskyy/transactions-mongoose/README.md

 This module allows you to combine different transactions and operations into a group and execute them together.
 Pre-checks the schema for errors, duplication of unique indexes/fields

-Very simple and extremely easy ☕️
+Very simple and extremely easy ☕️ :

+- A couple of methods for everything
+- Mix executors as you like
+- Use the session for your usual, standard saving

+And yes, let's start!

 ### Install module